| S | M | T | W | T | F | S |

 I already miss being pregnant.
 It’s been a little over a month since Nicki’s arrival, and while I’m excited she’s here and love staring into those beautiful dark blue eyes, I miss being pregnant.

-I was reading a recent blog post about someone else who recently found out the gender of their baby, and it brought back so many memories.
-I remember all the excitement I felt when I first heard “it’s a girl!”
-We were only 12 weeks along, in the middle of our NT scan.
-Zippy was not cooperating, doing headstands and mooning the technician.
+Zippy was not cooperating at the NT scan, doing headstands and mooning the technician, during all the important measurements, I remember seeing the ridges in her brain during the scan, and counting her ribs.
+But when it came to checking the gender she had no problem showing off the goods.
 Just like in the blog post I was reading, I was in disbelief that the baby was a girl given the number of boys born into my husband’s family.
 Since it was the NT scan, and very early to make a gender prediction, the news didn’t really sink in.
-I made some comment about holding off on painting the nursery, just in case, to which the ultrasound technician responded, “No seriously, it’s a girl.
-If it’s not a girl, you’re need to call me, because it’s a girl.”
-I remember seeing the ridges in her brain during the scan, and counting her ribs.
-It was the neatest experience, one I will never forget.
+I made some comment about holding off on painting the nursery, you know, just in case, to which the ultrasound technician responded, “No seriously, it’s a girl.
+If it’s not a girl, you’re need to call me, because it’s a girl.†It was the neatest experience, one I will never forget.

 I miss feeling the flutters, kicks and somersaults for the first time.
 I remember how we all laughed, Domingo, I and the midwife when Zippy kicked the sonogram wand off my stomach during one of our mid pregnancy appointments.
 Domingo and I had a running joke that Zippy would get ‘not a cooperator’ on her kindergarten report card.

 I even miss the labor and delivery aspect of being pregnant – the excitement of ‘this is it!’, the contractions (at least the mild ones).
-I wouldn’t say I’m ready for another just yet, but I do miss the pregnancy phase, and the excitement that comes with starting a family.
+I wouldn’t say I’m ready for another yet, but I do miss the pregnancy phase, and the excitement that comes with starting a family.

 Related posts: